-After the decisions have been made, we will send an email to you using the primary contact email address you provided in your application.
-This will tell you whether you've been awarded a grant.
+After the Trustees have met, we will send an email to you using the primary contact email address you provided in your application.
+This will tell you whether or not you' have been invited to the second stage and will be asked to submit a full application.